 An occipital nerve block is an injection of a steroid or topical anesthetic around the greater and lesser occipital nerves located on the back of the head just above the neck.
-The steroid reduces the inflammation and swelling of soft tissue around the occipital nerves thus reducing pain, and other symptoms caused by inflammation of the nerves and surrounding structures.
-Typically, headaches over the back of the head, including certain types of tension headaches and migraine headaches, may respond to occipital nerve blocks.
+The steroid reduces the inflammation and swelling of soft tissue around the occipital nerves, thus reducing pain and other symptoms caused by inflammation of the nerves and surrounding structures.
+Typically, headaches over the back of the head — including certain types of tension and migraine headaches — may respond to occipital nerve blocks.

 It is done with the patient seated or lying down.
 The skin and hair of the back of the head are cleaned with antiseptic solution and then the injection is carried out.
 The entire procedure takes only a few minutes without the need for sedation.

 Immediately after the injection, you may feel that your pain may be gone or quite less secondary to the local anesthetic.
-Depending on the type of anesthetic used this may only last for a few hours with a return of mild pain until the steroid is able to start working within 48 hours and may last several months.
-Most patients can drive themselves home without complications although it is advised to take it easy for a couple hours after the procedure.
+Depending on the type of anesthetic used, this may only last for a few hours with a return of mild pain until the steroid is able to start working — usually within 48 hours and may last several months.
+Most patients can drive themselves home without complications, although it is advised to take it easy for a couple of hours after the procedure.
 You may want to apply ice to the injected area.
 You can perform any activity you can tolerate.

 Reach out to us today and one of our team members will get in touch right away.